 The current dynamics and introduction of technology in the classroom has definitely accelerated its adoption by schools now, even if it is not done consciously.
-By providing students with more outlets for creative communication, through education technology, they will already be practicing social learning on a daily basis.
+By providing students with more outlets for creative communication, through education technology, they will already be practising social learning on a daily basis.

 The reason why education technology and social learning work so well together is that, while social media platforms can certainly be used for learning, custom social platforms (like those monitored by teachers, for example) are supported by a clear education strategy.

 How to utilise social learning in the modern classroom

 Social learning is one approach to education, where “formal” learning is combined with learning from the community.

 Although it’s facilitated by education technology, technology alone won’t cause it to occur.
 First, think about how you can combine elements of formal and social learning, then utilise the technology you have on hand.

 Social learning is about helping each other and building networks, which is why it’s crucial to create more collaborative spaces for students where they can share knowledge and have conversations about their learning.

 A semi-structured approach to social learning works best, as it encourages collaborative learning that remains on topic.
 A virtual community where students can share ideas and knowledge, without some of the stress that is associated with speaking up in class, will make for an effective way of learning.

 Why you should adopt social learning in your classroom

 Social learning encourages interaction with others and facilitates learning in a way that already comes naturally to most students.